openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 public func inAllDevices(): RdbPredicates
 ```

-**Function:** Connects to all remote devices in the network when synchronizing distributed databases.
+**Description:** Connects to all remote devices in the network when synchronizing distributed databases.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core